rmckayfleming/cyfer/cyfer-scheme/data-types.md

 ### Floating Point

 Floating point numbers approximate representations of real numbers, using an integer with a fixed precision known as the significand, scaled by an integer exponent of a fixed base.
 Floating point numbers are ordinarily written in decimal notation.
 If a number has a decimal in it, it will be read as a floating point number.
-More formally, floating point numbers follow correspond to the following grammar:
+More formally, floating point numbers correspond to the following grammar:
 ```
 floating-point ::= [sign] {digit}* decimal-point {digit}+ [exponent]
                  | [sign] {digit}+ [decimal-point {digit}* ] exponent